 The Personal Branding Wheel™

-how to get started building your personal brand
+how to get started building

 One morning as I sat in my office, I thought to myself, how could I take all the goes into building a personal brand and make sense of it all.
 As we always say at CHUVA, that if your reputation was created by everything you do, everything you say, everything you represent, everything you associate yourself with, and everything you produce, how would such a task be possible.
 I needed to put structure around it so that our clients could create a system that was easy to follow.
 It was then I created such a structure which I call the CFX Personal Branding Wheel™.
 Let me explain.

 As I write and create, I need to see the big picture and narrow it down, move things around until I can put it all in a spreadsheet format.
 I was fortunate enough that my office, while writing this program, had floor to ceiling walls.
 Which made it easy to add, delete, move around ideas with an eraser marker.
 I do this at home on sliding glass doors and windows.
 It’s great process for creative minds.
 By the end of the day I had an outline.
 Here was my thinking process.

 First, I started out by listing all the “activities and interactions” that professionals do on a daily basis.
 Such as writing emails, giving presentations, how to dress for work, how to handle conflict to how to make proper introductions, just to mention a few, and I do mean few.
 I covered a great deal of windows.

 As I began to see commonalities, I begin to group these “activities and interactions” into what became, three categories which I call your Primary Branding Disciplines™.
 The three categories are:

 CORE Primary Branding Disciplines™

 I will go in more depth on other blogs about all the discipline from the wheel; however, I want to elaborate just a bit on the CORE as it is critical, and I want to give you a bird’s eye-view of what it is all about.